-Metsä Wood Spruce WeatherGuard is a moisture resistant plywood, which means that it is a spruce plywood panel with a hydrophobic surface.
-The surface of the moisture resistant plywood rejects rainwater and therefore reduces the amount of water absorbed by the panel during construction work.
-At the same time the surface allows the moisture resistant plywood panel to breathe and water vapour to move freely.
+Metsä Wood Spruce WeatherGuard is an improved moisture resistant plywood, which means that it is a spruce plywood panel with a hydrophobic surface.
+The surface of the improved moisture resistant plywood rejects rainwater and therefore reduces the amount of water absorbed by the panel during construction work.
+At the same time the surface allows the improved moisture resistant plywood panel to breathe and water vapour to move freely.

 During construction, it is common for building materials to get wet because of rain, and reasonable amounts of wetness can be expected during a typical construction.
 It is essential to allow wood-based components to dry before the components are fitted into the final structure.
 Otherwise moisture can lead to mould growth.
 Good construction site planning takes protection from the rain into account, and protects all moisture-sensitive building materials.